spywhere/Javatar/README.md

 	* To force quit your application when run, just close the console view.
 * Java's compilation errors and stack traces highlighting in console
 * Multi-thread build system
-* Build now put all .class files in "bin" directory
+* Build now put all .class files in "bin" directory and support dependencies (more informations about dependencies in Project Settings section below)
 * Project/Package/Class Build improvements (now support multiple files building and error logs)
 * New build type, Working Classes
 * Fix internal shell did not work on Windows